Large Deductible Programs

 - Did your company receive or should your company have received an E-Mod sheet from NCCI or your state’s rating agency?

 - Was an audit performed by your insurance carrier on your large deductible policy?

-If you answered Yes to all three, then your company should be able to have your current and last three years policies audited for overcharges.
-Even though you may have insuring agreements with your carrier, if you pay premiums and the carrier audits your polices, your company should be able to have your large deductible program examined by your own independent auditor.
+If you answered Yes to all three, then your company should be able to have your current and last three years’ policies audited for overcharges.
+Even though you may have insuring agreements with your carrier, if you pay premiums and the carrier audits your policies, your company should be able to have your large deductible program examined by your independent auditor.

-The mechanics of the policies whether a regular first dollar insurance company or a large deductible are basically the same.
+The mechanics of the policies whether a regular first-dollar insurance company or a large deductible are the same.
 The one main area that changes is there is an agreed amount to handle the claims that may be different from the carrier’s usual way of charging premiums.